behu-kea/first-semester-java/topics/06 - algorithms/reading-a-file.md

 - What movie has the longest name?
 - How many movies are from the Star Trek franchise?
 - What is the average length for a movie in hours?
-- What is the maximum amount of words in a movie title?
+- What is the highest amount of words in a movie title from the list?
   - Example:
   - Wagon master has 2 words
   - Tie Me Up!
 Tie Me Down! has 6 words